ADGEfficiency/programming-resources/computer-science/networking.md

 ---

 Network engineer here.
-Generally, in modern terminology, a packet is an IP packet Aand in networking that is more specifically what it means.
+Generally, in modern terminology, a packet is an IP packet And in networking that is more specifically what it means.
 Some data payload encapsulated in an IP header.
-Althought packet is used more loosely as pointed out above (generically).
+Although packet is used more loosely as pointed out above (generically).

 IP is layer 3 and TCP is at layer 4.
 Both layers are independent of each other (although these days, it's almost always the ip/tcp stack).
 But back in the day, TCP could ride over any layer 3 protocol, not necessarily IP.
 And IP can carry any layer 4 protocol, not just tcp and udp.
 This is mostly control plane traffic, but take OSPF for example.
 It uses IP, but neither tcp or udp.